UGG (brand)

-UGG is an American fashion company primarily known for its sheepskin boots, founded in 1978 by Australian surfer Brian Smith in Santa Monica, California.
-After putting on his pair of Australian sheepskin boots after a chilly late-night surf in Malibu, Smith realized sheepskin boots weren't available in the United States like they were in Australia, giving Smith the idea to create UGG.
-UGG specializes in footwear, ready-to-wear, accessories, and home textiles.
+UGG is an American fashion company primarily known for its sheepskin boots, founded in 1978 by Brian Smith in California.
+UGG also sells apparel, accessories, and home textiles.

 History

 UGG was founded in California in 1978 by Australian surfer Brian Smith and Doug Jensen.
-Smith was living in Santa Monica, California after studying at UCLA's Anderson School of Management.
-Smith and Jensen first applied to be the United States distributors for the Western Australian sheepskin boot manufacturer, Country Leather.
+Smith was living in Santa Monica, California, after studying at UCLA's Anderson School of Management.
+Smith and Jensen first applied to be the United States distributors for the Western Australian sheepskin boot manufacturer Country Leather.
 Unhappy with the brand, Smith trademarked UGG.
-Later, family friends invested $20,000 into the venture and the group set up Ugg Imports.
-In their first season in business, Ugg Imports sold 28 pairs of boots.
+Later, family friends invested $20,000 in the venture and the group set up UGG Imports.
+In their first season in business, UGG Imports sold 28 pairs of boots.
 Due to other business commitments, in 1979 Jensen handed over his share of the company to Smith.
-Sales steadily grew and Smith set up Ugg Holdings Inc. and in 1985 registered a US trademark on a rams head logo with the words "Original UGG Boot UGG Australia".
+Sales steadily grew and Smith set up UGG Holdings Inc. and in 1985 registered a US trademark on a rams head logo with the words "Original UGG Boot UGG Australia".
 By 1994, 80 percent of UGG's sales were in southern Orange County, but the company gained international attention after the boots were worn by the U.S. Olympic team in Lillehammer for the 1994 Winter Olympics.

 In 1995, Deckers Brands acquired Smith's business for $14.6 million and continued to expand it.
 During the late 1990s, UGG began experiencing double-digit sales growth as Deckers developed the company into an international brand.
-In 2003, UGG boots were included on Oprah Winfrey's show as part of "Oprah's Favorite Things."
+In 2003, UGG boots were included on Oprah Winfrey's show as part of "Oprah's Favorite Things".
 Afterwards, the brand received an unprecedented surge in sales.
 In 2006, UGG opened its first brick and mortar store in New York's SoHo neighborhood.
 The company opened its first international store in Japan later that same year.